The quantum tropical vertex: Introduction

 \subsection{Acknowledgements.}

 I would like to thank my supervisor Richard Thomas for continuous support and innumerous discussions, suggestions and corrections.

 I thank Rahul Pandharipande, Tom Bridgeland, Liana Heuberger, Michel van Garrel and Bernd Siebert for various invitations to conferences and seminars where this work (or rather its application \cite{bousseau2018quantum}) has been presented.
 I thank Luca Battistella and Michel van Garrel for corrections and comments on a first draft of this paper.
+I thank the referee for useful corrections and suggestions.

-This work is supported by the EPSRC award 1513338, Counting curves in algebraic geometry, Imperial College London, and has benefited from the EPRSC [EP/L015234/1], EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London.
+This work is supported by the EPSRC award 1513338, Counting curves in algebraic geometry, Imperial College London, and has benefited from the EPRSC [EP/L015234/1], EPSRC Centre for Doctoral Training in Geometry and Number Theory (London School of Geometry and Number Theory), University College London.